The Geneva Challenge

 The essence and strength of the Geneva Challenge lie in its diversity and interdisciplinary nature.
 Over the past decade, the Geneva Challenge has gathered more than 10,000 graduate students divided into 2,153 teams, reaching in more than 200 universities and representing more than 100 nationalities every year from all regions of the world.

-We hope that graduate students from around the world will embrace the opportunity to devise innovative solutions for these many challenges, taking an interdisciplinary approach to tackle the pressing issues of youth empowerment.
+We hope that graduate students from around the world will embrace the opportunity to devise innovative solutions for these many challenges, taking an interdisciplinary approach to tackle the pressing issues of migration.

 A Retrospective of the Advancing Development Goals International Student Competition